Sports student dreaming of representing Team GB in cycling

 For some students we might also communicate with your current school or educational establishment and/or your parents/carers regarding your progress or welfare.
 If you have applied to the College, we might share the progress of your application with your current school or educational establishment.
 You have the right to object to this communication.
 For apprentices we might share information with your employer and for students undertaking work placements we will share information with the organisation where you will be working.

-We may also share your personal information with third parties who provide services to the College, for example, The Prince’s Trust, local education agencies, careers guidance services and sub-contracting partners, but only if it is relevant and necessary for your education and/or support at the College.
+We may also share your personal information with third parties who provide services to the College, for example, The Prince’s Trust, local education agencies, careers guidance services, validating award university partners and bodies but only if it is relevant and necessary for your education and/or support at the College.
 Where we share information with third-parties we will ensure there are adequate contractual arrangements are in place and that your data is secure.

 There are very few instances where we transfer your information outside of the United Kingdom.
 Examples where this might happen include;